ridhodwid/Leaflet.VectorTileLayer/README.md

         // feature, the layer name and the zoom level.
 The default is to
         // include all features.
         filter, // default undefined

+        // A function that receives a list of vector tile layer names and
+        // returns the names in the order in which they should be drawn.
+        // The default is to draw the layers as they appear in the tile. layerOrder, // default undefined

         // Specify zoom range in which tiles are loaded.
 Tiles will be
         // rendered from the same data for Zoom levels outside the range.